Silent Kill: Plot

-Hal and Margaret return to the High School after scouting the area near the hospital where the drugs they need are kept.
-They hand the drugs over to Anne for the operations.
+Hal and Margaret return to the school after scouting the area near the hospital where the drugs they need are kept.
+They hand the drugs over to Anne for the operation.
 Anne speaks to Tom about the risks of the procedure, letting him know that there is a chance Ben could die.
-Tom and Hal go and see Weaver to give him a brief on the situation.
-Tom tells him that Ben's group is still at the hospital.
-Tom shows his plan to Weaver on a map.

-Anne continues to give water to the Skitter.
-Dr. Harris doesn't agree that it deserves to be hydrated.
-While getting food, Margaret meets Sarah, a pregnant civilian.

-Later, Scott tells Tom that he can try and pick up a Skitter transmission on his radio as the Skitters communicate using radio waves, as an early warning system that Skitters are nearby.
+Later, Scott tells Tom that he can try and pick up a Skitter transmission on his radio as the Skitters communicate using radio waves.
 However, just one Skitter in the hospital will not be transmitting.
-Weaver hears a record that Scott is playing and it clearly brings up a distasteful memory.
-He finds it and removes it.
-The song on the record is "Many Rivers to Cross" by Jimmy Cliff.

 Tom and Hal practice shooting targets with crossbows as a crossbow can kill a Skitter silently.
-Margaret offers her assistance and helps Hal with his aim.
-She tells Tom that she knows the layout of the hospital where Ben is kept.
+Margaret offers her assistance and tells Tom that she knows the layout of the hospital where Ben is kept.

 Dr. Harris prepares to inject the Skitter with a lethal serum.
-He fails to do so and the Skitter attacks him.
-Anne runs to help and gets the Skitter off him but Harris dies immediately.
+He fails to do so and the Skitter kills him.
 After this, Weaver tells his soldiers that the Skitter needs to die.
 Anne asks for more time to study it and Weaver gives her 24 hours.

 Hal speaks to Rick who sits quietly on a bench outside.
 Hal asks him about the "harness" and the Skitters.
 Rick tells Hal that if they go and find Ben, they will be killed.
-Hal then comes up with a new plan for rescuing Ben, wearing a "harness" himself in order to avoid detection.
+Hal then comes up with a new plan for rescuing Ben, wearing a "harness" himself to avoid detection.
 Tom protests against this idea, but Hal convinces him.
-The pair goes to see Anne, who tells them of the "pressure point" that Dr. Harris found earlier when Mike knocked the Skitter out: the Skitters have no bone separating the soft palate of their upper mouth from the brain, making it a weak spot.
+The pair goes to see Anne, who tells them of the "pressure point" that Dr. Harris found earlier when Mike knocked the Skitter out.
 She tests this theory by shoving her scalpel in its mouth, driving it hard enough that she penetrates the soft tissue into the brain and kills it.
-Tom speaks to Anne about what happened and she tells him it wasn't hard.
-She breaks down and tells Tom that she has no picture of her family.